sanxibengbeng/list-vpc-routes/README.md

 ## Overview

-This script retrieves all VPC route tables from your current AWS region and exports the information to a CSV file.
+This script retrieves all VPC route tables from your current AWS environment and exports the information to a CSV file.
 It provides a comprehensive view of your VPC routing configuration including VPC details, route table information, and individual route entries.

 ## Features

 - Exports VPC and route table data to CSV format
-- Handles multiple VPCs and route tables in a single region
+- Handles multiple VPCs and route tables
 - Includes VPC names and route table names (from tags)
 - Captures all route destinations, targets, and states
 - Handles edge cases (no VPCs, no route tables, no routes)